-Incited Media is a process using your choice of lettering, writing, photography, or any mixed media techniques to design and document your learning, life, and business.
-The main purpose of incited media is to make you feel inspired and excited (incited) about your work, and to give you a place to record your journey.
+Incited Media is a process using your choice of lettering, writing, photography, or any mixed media techniques in your notebook or journal.
+The main purpose of the Incited Media Journal Process is to make you feel inspired and excited (incited) about your learning, life, and business, and to give you a place to brainstorm, plan and document your journey.

 My incited media journal has become my very own blueprint for my life and business.
 It’s my creative outlet, as well as being therapeutic, calming, and fun.
 It keeps me inspired and excited (incited) about what’s to come, and it’s also a time capsule representing a given point in time that I can use for reflection.
 I freaking love it.

 I developed the process when homeschooling my daughter, Avah, who is dyslexic.
 Instead of reading and writing pages and pages of text, we used photos, sketchnotes (doodles and lettering), different textures and materials, newspaper/ magazine clippings, and stickers to create a visual representation of what she was learning.

 We turned a plain, old notebook into her incited media journal for research, projects, visual essays, book reviews, and as her personal diary.
 Not only did the process help her learn, it was also lots of fun, aesthetically pleasing, and quite therapeutic and calming.
 It also gave us a creative outlet, which was great because I have no artistic talent at all.

 I loved it so much, I created my own incited media journal for planning, brainstorming and documenting.
 In fact, my whole business plan for my content creation business was done using the incited media process.
 Now I create editorial calendars, design vision boards, take research notes from books and podcasts, and record the evolution and progress of my business all in my journal.

 Tips for creating your own incited media journal.